 The overall combined index of standardized catch rates (CPUE) for the 3 fleets fluctuated without trend by a factor of 11⁄2 between 1976 and 1987.
 It then dropped precipitously to the lowest levels in the series in 1989-91, and stayed fairly flat until 1997.
-Since then, the unified CPUE index increased markedly and sustainedly for 11 years, reaching the highest level in 2008, to turn downward in 2009.
-Since then the unified CPUE index has been decreasing.
-In 2012 the decrease was 17 % and in 2013 (based on part years data) the decrease was 28 % compared to the 2008 value.
+In the subsequent years the unified CPUE index increased markedly and remained at a high level for 11 years, reaching the highest level in 2008, but turned downward in 2009.
+Since the unified CPUE index has been decreasing.